ctiedt/cranefuck/README.md

 # A brainfuck compiler using cranelift

-This is a (still relatively barebones) compiler for the brainfuck programming language.
+This is a compiler for the brainfuck programming language based on the [cranelift](https://docs.rs/cranelift) framework.

-It is currently not usable for all brainfuck use cases yet.
+## Examples

+This project includes various examples that should all compile and run (please open an issue if any of them doesn't work for you!).

+You can also use the `print_bf.py` file to generate brainfuck code to print a string.

+## Linking

+This project only provides the compiler.
+To get an executable for your platform, you will need to link the object file built by the compiler.
+Scripts are included to link with `ld` on Linux and `link.exe` on Windows.

 ## Building on Windows